 The 7 Best Kicking Games for P.E.

-Many a child is an aspiring soccer player, but what about those that aren't?
+Many children are aspiring soccer players, but what about those that aren't?
 In the world of physical education, it's important that all students feel welcome and included.
-That's why we've written this list of kicking games; designed to foster fine motor skills, make physical activity fun, and ensure everyone can play regardless of skill level or age!
+That's why we've written this list of kicking games; designed to foster fine motor skills, make physical activity fun, and team building to ensure everyone can play regardless of skill level or age!
+For many kicking games a common goal is required, and I’ve enjoyed using Infinets to make a lot of these games.
+You can assemble your goals by simply connecting a couple of panels.
 So keep on scrolling to read all about the best kicking games but remember, these are just ideas - feel free to make your own versions!

 Game 1: World Cup

-Place kids into teams of two (a duo) (1 team of three if necessary).
-Outline a semicircle around the goal with cones (or tape).
-This semicircle is a no-go zone for players.
+Divide participants into teams of two (a duo).
+If necessary, create one team of three so that everyone is included.
+Outline a semicircle around the goal using cones or tape.
+This area is a no-go zone for players.
 The game is played in rounds.
-Duos must get the ball and score, to advance to the next round.
-The last team to score each round does not advance and is removed from the game.
-Play as many rounds as necessary until only one team remains.
-The game then restarts.
+Each team must get the ball and score a goal to move on to the next round.
+The last team to score in each round does not move on and is eliminated from the game.
+Continue playing rounds until only one team remains, which becomes the winning team.

 Game 2: Chair Soccer